noot/go-relayer/impls/gsnforwarder/README.md

 ### Solidity Code We Used
 The github repo doesn't contain what's needed to create a byte-compatible contract to what is deployed.
-We used etherscan's API's to download the source solidity files validated by them Note: etherscan ony does partial validation that does not include the metadata, so the actual source code used may differ some if it generates the same byte code.
+We used etherscan's API's to download the source solidity files validated by them.
+Note that etherscan only does partial validation which does not include the metadata, so the actual source code used may differ some, but it will generated the same byte code.

-We built with the same solidity compiler (0.8.7), same optimization flags, and same file paths and were able to get identical byte codes minus the contract metadata at the end.
+We built with the same solidity compiler (0.8.7), same optimization flags, and same file paths and were able to get identical byte code except for the contract metadata at the end.